 John Thomson '07

-John graduated from Colorado College in 2007 and has been a Ritt Kellogg Fund Advisory Committee member since 2010.
-He traces his passion for the wilderness to his Minnesota roots, and his education as a climber began at CC with day trips to the South Platte that led to weekends in the Black Canyon and spring break trips in the desert.
-While a student John received two Ritt Kellogg Fund expedition grants, the first for a ski mountaineering trip in California's Sierra Nevada and the second for an alpine climbing expedition in British Columbia's Waddington Range.
-John worked as a mountain and ski guide and avalanche instructor for four years in Colorado, the Cascades, Alaska, Mexico, and Europe.
-He obtained an MBA at the Kellogg School of Management of Northwestern University in 2013, and now lives in Chicago working for a start-up company.
+John graduated from Colorado College in 2007 with a degree in environmental science, and has been a Ritt Kellogg Fund Advisory Committee member since 2010.
+He traces his passion for wilderness to his Minnesota roots, and his education as a climber began at CC with trips to the South Platte, weekends in Black Canyon, and time spent across the desert.
+While a student John received two Ritt Kellogg Fund Expedition Grants, the first in 2005 for a ski mountaineering trip in California's Sierra Nevada and the second in 2006 for an alpine climbing expedition in British Columbia's Waddington Range.
+Since graduation John guided mountaineering expeditions and instructed avalanche courses in the Cascades, Alaska, and abroad; returned to school to earn an MBA from Northwestern University; and now works as an investor.
+John lives in Boulder, Colorado with his wife Elaine.

 Libby Bushell '07

 Libby graduated from Colorado College in 2007 and has been a Ritt Kellogg Fund Advisory Committee member since 2013.
-She is the founder and owner of HOWL, an outdoor adventure program serving the youth of Homer, Alaska, where she lives.
-She is a 2-time RKMF Expedition Grant recipient and an avid outdoorswoman.
+She is the founder of HoWL (Homer Wilderness Leaders), a wilderness adventure camp for youth in Alaska.
+She is a 2-time RKMF Expedition Grant recipient, having received grants to climb the West Buttress of Denali and to ski-mountaineer on Mount Iliamna, an active volcano on the Alaskan Peninsula.
+Libby currently lives in Wyoming.

 Elena Mihaly is a 2007 Colorado College graduate and has been a Ritt Kellogg Fund Advisory Committee member since 2013.
 While at CC, Elena received a Ritt Kellogg grant to climb the Lotus Flower Tower in the Cirque of the Unclimbables in the Northwest Territories of Canada.
-Elena has been climbing for the past ten years, sticking her paws in cracks all over the world—from the granite walls in the South Platte, to the ochre cliffs of Morocco’s Gorge de Todra, to the monolithic spires of Arenales in Argentina.
+Elena has been climbing for the past 15 years, sticking her paws in cracks all over the world—from the granite walls in the South Platte, to the ochre cliffs of Morocco’s Gorge de Todra, to the monolithic spires of Arenales in Argentina.
 During college, Elena worked as a rock guide for Colorado Mountain School in Colorado Rocky Mountain National Park.
 Wanting to give back to the wild places she loves climbing in, Elena pursued a career as an environmental lawyer.
-She currently works as an attorney at the Conservation Law Foundation, a New England environmental advocacy organization.
-Elena lives in Somerville, Massachusetts.
+She currently works as a clean water and climate change attorney at Conservation Law Foundation, a New England environmental advocacy nonprofit.
+Elena lives on a 120-acre farm in Vermont with her husband, Justin (CC '06), and her beloved cattle dog, Shubie.

 Dan Erwin '96